opentelekomcloud-infra/zuul/doc/source/drivers/azure.rst

             Download the image from its storage location and upload it to the provider.

+      .. attr:: userdata
+         :type: str

+         A string of userdata for a node.
+Systems such as "cloud-init" may use this to configure the node on boot.

       .. attr:: username
          :type: str

          The username Zuul should use when connecting to the node.

+      .. attr:: volume-size
+         :type: int

+         The size of the operating system disk, in GiB.

    .. attr:: images
       :type: list